mikanikos/Fork-Accountability/README.md

 - [connection](connection): contains the connection library used by monitor and validators to communicate.

-- [docs](docs): contains some markdown files to describe and documents the protocol and the accountability algorithm from a slightly more theoretical perspective;
+- [docs](docs): contains markdown files documenting the project and the accountability algorithm from a slightly more theoretical perspective;

 - [scripts](scripts): folder used to group scripts for running experiments in different scenarios;